tecladocode/web-dev-bootcamp/curriculum/section04/lectures/01_elements/README.md

-# Anatomy of an HTML element
+# Elements: The basic components of HTML

 In this section we're going to dive into the HTML syntax.
 Don't worry, HTML is not very complicated, and you'll have a good understanding of what everything means in no time!